 HOPE SF is an anti-poverty initiative that works to revitalize San Francisco’s largest and most distressed public housing sites as mixed-income developments.
 The HOPE SF public housing sites are Hunters View, Alice Griffith, Potrero Terrace and Annex, and Sunnydale and Velasco.
 All of these projects are former San Francisco Housing Authority sites, now being converted to private management.
 The real estate and infrastructure component of HOPE SF requires the complete demolition and rebuilding of the four sites along with the creation of new streets, parks and open spaces, and community space that will physically reconnect these sites to their surrounding neighborhoods.
 These projects also replace and generate new affordable housing units, which is discussed in further detail in the Affordable Housing chapter.

 Planning Department-Neighborhood Development

-The San Francisco Planning Department helps to create a built environment that supports growth by providing guidance on land use and zoning policy, urban design, public realm enhancements, and environmental planning.
+The San Francisco Planning Department helps support an environmentally, culturally, equitably and economically livable city for all residents.
 As San Francisco’s economy continues to expand, the City has adopted specific Area Plans to channel new development and to provide a framework for adding housing and jobs that move San Francisco forward.
-These Plan Areas are Balboa Park, Eastern Neighborhoods, Market Octavia, Rincon Hill, Transit Center, and Visitacion Valley.
-The City recently adopted a new area plan for Central SoMa and is developing another for the Hub.
+These Plan Areas are Balboa Park, Eastern Neighborhoods, SoMa, Market Octavia, Rincon Hill, and Transit Center.
 New infrastructure projects planned in these areas include improvements to transportation networks, streetscape enhancements to create inviting pedestrian corridors, new open spaces, and other quality of life improvements.